Crockpot Hawaiian Pineapple Pork (3 ingredients, 5 minutes prep)

 Instructions

-- Reserve a few pineapple chunks for garnishing the dish and pour the rest, including the juices, in the insert alongside the tenderloin.
+- Add the pork tenderloin to the crockpot and pour the teriyaki sauce over it.
+Using a tong, turn the tenderloin to coat it in the sauce.
+Reserve a few pineapple chunks for garnishing the dish, and pour the rest, including the juices, into the insert alongside the tenderloin.

 - Cover and cook on high for 2 to 2 1/2 hours or on low for 4 hours or until the pork reaches 145°F and is tender.